CZ-NIC/fred-docs/AdminManual/Appendices/CSParams.rst

    .. _csparams-registrar:

    ``registrar``
-      name and website of the current sponsoring registrar (in case of transfer, the new sponsoring registrar)
+      name and website of the current designated registrar (in case of transfer, the new designated registrar)

    .. _csparams-reqdate: